rsolis096/Sudoku-Language-Learning-App/README.md

-CMPT276-1231-D2-tango - Sudoku App
+Sudoku Language Learning Android Application.

-This is a Sudoku app intended for Language Learning.
+This application was the result of a group project for CMPT 276.